 Page content

-Promote Youth Empowerment in Fiji.
+Promote Youth Empowerment in Fiji

-In partnership with the Fijian Government, Volunteering in Fiji with Think Pacific’s projects offer you the opportunity to join a traditional village, to become a member of a Fijian family and work as a team to contribute to education, youth and sports development projects, which are making an immense difference to the lives of children living in hardship.
+In partnership with the Fijian Government, volunteering in Fiji with Think Pacific’s projects offer you the opportunity to join a traditional village, become a member of a Fijian family and work as a team to contribute to education, youth and sports development projects.

-On each project volunteers work as a team of young, fun and like-minded people.
-You'll start your project in Nadi, where you'll get to know your team mates and the Think Pacific team and the Fijian Government will brief you on the aims and life ahead in the traditional Fijian communities.
+On each project volunteers work as a team to transform the lives of children living in hardship.
+You'll start your project in Nadi, where you'll get to know your teammates and the Think Pacific team, and the Fijian Government will brief you on the aims and life ahead in the traditional Fijian communities.

-Find out more about the project on Think Pacific's Ulster-only webpage
+Find out more about the project on Think Pacific's Ulster-only webpage.

 Information Sessions